Post Merger Integration Glossary

 What makes a good PMI plan?

 Building an actionable and comprehensive Post Merger Integration plan requires time and integration experience.
-Here are a few tips to get started:
+Below is a post merger integration checklist you can use to get started:

 |1.
 Depth: Detailed enough to guide execution; several levels might be required||1.
 Team: One central team managing the entire integration||1.
 Repository: Centralized repository of all integration plans|